rachel960122/search-engine/README.md

 In the subdirectory `javacs-lab12/src/com/flatironschool/javacs` you'll find the source files for this lab:

 *  `WikiSearch.java`, which defines an object that contains search results and performs operations on them.

 *  `WikiSearchTest.java`, which contains test code for `WikiSearch`.

 *  `Card.java`, which demonstrates how to use the `sort` method in `java.util.Collections`.

-You will also find several of the helper classes we've used in previous labs.
+You will also find some of the helper classes we've used in previous labs.

 Here's the beginning of the `WikiSearch` class definition: